 - Staff should ensure they maintain healthy, positive and professional relationships with all children (Under 18) and Adults at Risk - Staff working with children are in a 'position of trust' in relation to young people aged 16 and 17 years.
 Club personnel must not engage in sexual relationships with them whilst that unequal power relationship exists - Even after the young person has reached the age of 18, the Club prohibits relationships between personnel and young people for whom they have previously been responsible

 Abuse of Position of Trust

-All staff are aware that inappropriate behaviour towards children is unacceptable and is likely to be unlawful.
+All staff are aware that inappropriate behaviour towards children is unacceptable.
 At all times, their conduct towards children must be professional.